DiogoRibeiro7/health-data-science/README.md

    ```
    Use `--dry-run` to validate arguments without executing, `--quiet` to suppress
    progress output, or `--version` to print the script version.
+   Parallel execution can be enabled by setting `parallel = TRUE` in the
+   configuration file to accelerate model fitting on multi-core machines.
 3. Run the regression models (accepts `--input` to specify the LCA results):
    ```bash
   Rscript scripts/ncdbearly_Regression.R --input data/lca_earlypuf.RData